jooray/ollama-like-venice/README.md

 "llama-3.1-405b-akash-api", "hermes-2-theta-web", "dogge-llama-3-70b".

 Hermes-2-theta has access to web search, llama-3.1-405b is the currently best open model.
+Note that you can also access web through "#" command in open-webui prompt.

 ## Setting up continue.dev